sqdflts/coldcaller-ntapartment/README.md

 the returned BYTE can be input into a function like the function defined in ntacc-shellcode-build.cpp, shellcodes are built, then ran.

 I'm not entirely sure if this works because I've done a lack of testing

+If you're pasting this (which I doubt), I'd like credit